 FB requires to hash some parameters before sending it to Facebook.
 The more user parameters you send to Facebook, the higher chances they will match a user and the higher event match score you’ll get.

 If you decide to send user parameters to Facebook CAPI, then where will you get it?
-We create a Data Tag for the Google Tag Manager web container and Data Client for the server container to address this issue.
+You can use either Google Analytics or a Data Tag for the Google Tag Manager web container and Data Client for the server container to address this issue.
 These two should work together; Data Tag is created to send data from the web container to the server container, while Data Client listens to this tag and retrieves information.
 We have a more detailed description of sending data from the Google Tag Manager web to the server container.

 Data Tag will automatically hash user data that should be hashed according to Facebook requirements.
 If you use our Facebook Conversion API tag, Data Tag and Data Client, the Facebook tag will automatically process all needed events and parameters from the Data Tag.
 No need to send it manually.
 Just make sure you set up all triggers and variables correctly.
 With the Data Tag and Data Client’s help, you can send DataLayer from the Google Tag Manager web container to the event data inside the server container.